backlineint/bpi-11ty/src/posts/2023/drupal-api-client-update.md

 date: 2023-11-06
 ---

 At [DrupalCon Pittsburgh](https://events.drupal.org/pittsburgh2023), a team of interested community members submitted [The Drupal API Client Project](https://www.drupal.org/project/api_client) to be considered for funding as part of the [Pitchburgh Innovation Contest](https://www.drupal.org/innovation/pitchburgh-2023).
-(If you missed it, check out [our pitch video](https://www.youtube.com/watch?v=EdTnrPZUW98) below, along with the [original proposal](https://docs.google.com/document/d/1MAUCgxJmSHxA6ozVXp6U49UMPF3sJPrInz1rnl9Wf_4/edit?pli=1#heading=h.9531ycwaflet).)
+(If you missed it, check out our pitch video below, along with the [original proposal](https://docs.google.com/document/d/1MAUCgxJmSHxA6ozVXp6U49UMPF3sJPrInz1rnl9Wf_4/edit?pli=1#heading=h.9531ycwaflet).)

 <iframe src="https://www.youtube.com/embed/EdTnrPZUW98?si=qSF4Kml7J9p9HFMh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 While competing community maintained API clients exist, Drupal does not offer any official JavaScript utilities to simplify the process of consuming data outside of the CMS.
-Our goal is to assemble a group of contributors in order to combine the best of existing Drupal API clients into a set of utilities that can both address common use cases with little configuration, and also be extended to support the needs of a diverse JavaScript ecosystem.
+Our goal is to assemble a group of contributors to combine the best of existing Drupal API clients into a set of utilities that can both address common use cases with little configuration, and also be extended to support the needs of a diverse JavaScript ecosystem.

 We were [lucky enough to be selected](https://youtu.be/tNa4XKb3zds?si=di_9WNupphYQrnPi&t=4995) by a panel of judges and the Drupal community to recieve funding.
 Since then, we've made some exciting progress on making our pitch a reality and wanted to share some updates.